OS366/phantom/README.md

 ## Overview

-Phantom.js provides a comprehensive set of utilities for working with maps, strings, numbers, JSON, and base64 operations in OIE scripting environments.
+Phantom.js provides a comprehensive set of utilities for working with maps, strings, numbers, JSON, and base64 operations in Mirth Connect, Open Integration Engine (OIE), and BridgeLink scripting environments.
 All operations follow a consistent API pattern and include proper error handling.

 ## Statistics